fishjam-dev/membrane_rtc_engine/integration_test/test_videoroom/README.md

 ### Chrome
 For audio stream `audioTotalEnergy` gets measured, for video it is `framesDecoded`.

-### Firefox
-For both audio and video `packetsReceived` gets measured.

-To calculate if the media data is flowing a delta of those two measurements (for firefox and chrome) gets calculated on an interval of `200 ms`.
-If the delta is `0` then it means that the stream is not receiving any media for either audio or video.

 ## Exposing the statistics to playwright
 By default there is no way to interact with a JS API from `playwright` level, so to get around that limitation the gathered statistics are being put into a div elements